kozko2001/blog-hugo/content/posts/obsidian/Never split the difference.md

 	- combined with labeling
 - be aware that if they say "You're right", then probably you didn't convinced them, they just saying so you don't bother more.

+### Chapter 6 - Bend their reality

+##### Understand counterpart desires and goals.

+All negotiations are defined by a network of subterranean desires and needs.
+Don't let yourself be fooled by the surface

+If you can get the other party to reveal their problems, pain and unmet objective, then you can sell them a vision of their problem that leaves your proposal as the perfect solution.

+If you approach a negotiation thinking that the other guy thinks like you, you're wrong, **that's not empathy**, **that's projection**.

+##### Never compromise! better no deal, that a bad one.
+- Of couse you need to keep cooperative, empathic so the deals can be made
+- but compromise *splitting the difference* -> Can lead to terrible outcomes
+- Compromise is often a *bad deal*, and better no deal, that a bad one.
+- We compromise because is easy and because it saves face
+	- We  compromise cause we are mostly driven by the desire to avoid pain.

+##### Deadlines
+- don't matter if deadline is real or "a line in the sand"
+- Trick people mind to think *doing a deal* now is better than *getting a good deal*
+- deadlines are often  arbitrary, almost always flexible and hardly ever trigger consequences
+- We can use deadlines in our benefit
+	- last research suggest that when share dealines with our counterpart, we get better deals

+##### The Fair word

+of the 3 ways that is used the word, only one is positive

+1. We just want what's fair
+	1. Triggers a defensive respond
+	2. you can respond, "Okay, I apologize, let's go back to where I started to treating you unfairly and we will fix it"
+2. We've given you a fair offer
+	1. it's a way to distract your attention and manipulate into giving
+	2. answer, "Fair? can you provide evidence that supports that?"
+3. "I want you to feel treated fairly at all times, so stop me any time if I'm being unfair"
+	1. you can start a conversation with this
+	2. set up you as an honest person

+##### Bend their reality

+**Loss aversion**: people will take grater risk to avoid losses than to achieve gains

+1. Anchor their emotions
+	1. Start with an accusation audit, acknowledging all of their fears,
+	2. By anchoring their emotions in preparation for a loss, you inflame the other side's loss aversion
+	3. you anchor them by saying how bad it will be, that then the offer is reasonable in comparison.
+2. Let the other guy go first
+	1. Might happen that the other person, give you a way better deal than you thought
+	2. cause the information on both side is imperfect
+	3. if the other side is a "shark", they will try to do a extreme anchor. so be aware
+3. Establish a range
+	1. establishing a range, will allow you to anchor to some value
+	2. without making others extremly defensive
+	3. is a way to soft the negotiation
+	4. expect they come to the low end
+4. Pivot to non monetary terms
+	1. After you anchored them high
+	2. You can make your offer seem reasonable by offering things that aren't important to you but are important to the other party
+5. When you do talk numbers, use odd ones
+	1. round numbers look made up, and easy to change
+	2. if you use, weird numbers, they will thing there is thought behind them, and will be less likely to want to change them
+6. Surprise with a gift
+	1. get the other part into the mood of generosity by
+	2. a) anchoring high, and after their first rejection
+	3. b) offering them a wholly unrelated surprise gift
+	4. triggers reciprocation

+	### Chapter 7 - Create the illusion of control

+	successful negotiation involve getting you counterpart to do the work for you and suggest your solution himself.
+Giving them the illusion of control, while in fact, we are the ones defining the conversation.

+	**reciprocity**: universal rule of human nature across cultures, is that if somebody gives you something, they expect something in return.
+And they will